Stockton, California: Chinese immigration

-Thousands of Chinese came to Stockton from the Kwangtung province of China during the 1850s due to a combination of political and economic unrest in China and the discovery of gold in California.
+Thousands of Chinese came to Stockton from the Guangdong province of China during the 1850s due to a combination of political and economic unrest in China and the discovery of gold in California.
 After the gold rush, many worked for the railroads and land reclamation projects in the Sacramento–San Joaquin River Delta and remained in Stockton.
 By 1880 Stockton was home to the third-largest Chinese community in California.
 Discriminatory laws, in particular the Chinese Exclusion Act of 1882, restricted immigration and prevented the Chinese from buying property.
 The Lincoln Hotel, built in 1920 by the Wong brothers on South El Dorado Street, was considered one of Stockton's finest hotels of the time.
-Only after the Magnuson Act was repealed in 1962 were American-born Chinese allowed to buy property and own buildings.
+Only after the Magnuson Act was repealed in 1965 were American-born Chinese allowed to buy property and own buildings.

 Incorporation

 The city was officially incorporated on July 23, 1850, by the county court, and the first city election was held on July 31, 1850.
 In 1851 the City of Stockton received its charter from the State of California.
 Early settlers included gold seekers from Asia, Africa, Australia, Europe, the Pacific Islands, Mexico and Canada.
 The historical population diversity is reflected in Stockton street names, architecture, numerous ethnic festivals and the faces and heritage of a majority of its citizens.
 In 1870 the Census Bureau reported Stockton's population as 87.6% white and 10.7% Asian.
 Many Chinese were immigrating to California as workers in these years, especially for the Transcontinental Railroad.

 Benjamin Holt settled in Stockton in 1883 and with his three brothers founded the Stockton Wheel Co., and later the Holt Manufacturing Company.